Wu Yi (politician): Career

 She was elected deputy mayor of Beijing in 1988, and held that office until 1991.
 Following the Tiananmen Square protests of 1989, she persuaded coal workers threatening to go on strike to continue working after some of their colleagues had been killed.
 From 1991 until 1998, she held successively the posts of Deputy Minister of Foreign Economic Relations and Trade, Minister of Foreign Trade and Economic Co-operation, and member of the 14th and 15th Central Committees of the Chinese Communist Party.
 A protégé of Zhu Rongji, she became a State Councilor in 1998, and was appointed Vice Premier of the State Council in Wen Jiabao government in March 2003.
-She was the first woman to hold the position since economic reforms began in 1978, and arguably the most powerful woman in Chinese politics since Deng Yingchao.
+She was the first woman to hold the position since the reform and opening up began in 1978, and arguably the most powerful woman in Chinese politics since Deng Yingchao.
 She helped negotiate the PRC's entry into the World Trade Organization and re-organised the customs service after U.S. complaints over the widespread violation of intellectual property rights.

 During the SARS crisis, she replaced Zhang Wenkang, who had been fired for his role in the cover-up of the crisis, as health minister.
 She headed a committee to solve the crisis.
 Wu was praised internationally for her handling of the crisis.
 She was called the "Goddess of Transparency" by Time magazine for her leadership during the SARS crisis and named one of the Time 100 Most Influential People of 2004.